HarrisFauntleroy/finance/README.md

 ## Testing

-Describe how to test the app here.
+(Testing instructions to be added)

 ## Deployment

-Describe how to deploy the app here
+(Deployment instructions to be added)

 ## Contributing

-We welcome contributions to the Alchemical Finance project!
-If you would like to contribute, please follow these steps:
+Contributions are always welcome!
+Please:

 1. Fork the repository on GitHub.
-2. Create a new feature branch from the `main` branch.
+2. Create a new feature branch.
-3. Make your changes and ensure that the code follows the project's coding style and standards.
+3. Adhere to our coding style and standards.
-4. Submit a pull request with a clear description of your changes.
+4. Submit a clear, well-described pull request.
-5. Address any feedback from maintainers and adjust your pull request accordingly.
+5. Address feedback from maintainers.
+6.

-For bug reports, feature requests, and other issues, please use the GitHub issue tracker to submit them.
+Submit bug reports, feature requests, and issues via the GitHub issue tracker.

 ## Security

-If you discover a security vulnerability in the Alchemical Finance project, please email us at [security@example.com](mailto:) instead of using the issue tracker.
-We will address the issue as soon as possible and appreciate your discretion in keeping our users safe.
+For security vulnerabilities, please email us at security@example.com rather than using the issue tracker.

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+MIT License.
+See [LICENSE](LICENSE) for more details.